beerjs/granada/README-en.md

 Click the ![](http://beerjs.github.io/sf/assets/watch.png) button (top and left in this same page) and you will be notified about any new meeting or event we may organize.

-## Next event

-### 18-Oct-2016: Initial meeting

-We started the new year with an initial meeting to reactivate the group and initial contacts between the components of the community.

 ## Organizers

 - Víctor Rivas